Lane splitting: Legal status in the US

 Utah legalized filtering in 2019 and the law went into effect on May 14, 2019.
 The Utah Department of Public Safety Highway Safety Office created infographics and videos that demonstrated safe and legal filtering.
+Utah clarified in its 2025 legislative session that lane filtering does not include lane splitting.

 Montana's governor signed SB9, legalizing filtering in March 2021.
 The bill went into effect on October 1, 2021.
 This law permits filtering at up to 20 mph between vehicles that are stopped or moving at up to 10 mph.

 Arizona's governor signed SB1273 on March 23, 2022, and it will go into effect after 90 days after the end of the second regular session of the 55th Arizona State Legislature.
 This legislation mirrored Utah's bill, permitting motorcycles to travel at up to 15 mph between completely stopped vehicles on roads with a speed limit of 45 mph or slower and at least two adjacent lanes in the same direction of travel, as long as the movement could be made safely.
 Senator Tyler Pace sponsored the bill and Representative Frank Carroll co-sponsored it.
 The bill received support from ABATE of Arizona, a state motorcyclists' rights organization.

 In 2017, Washington's Research and Data Division at the Washington Traffic Safety Commission conducted a study to examine the potential benefits and challenges associated with lane-sharing.
 Despite ongoing research into the safety of lane-sharing, legislative efforts to legalize the practice in Washington have repeatedly failed, with House Bill 1063 being the most recent attempt during the 2023 legislative session.

+Minnesota passed a law in 2024 permitting lane splitting and filtering under specific conditions, although the law does not use those terms.
+The law took effect in July, 2025.
+It allows a motorcycle to pass vehicles by traveling between two lanes where traffic is moving in the same direction, provided that the motorcycle is not moving more than 15 mph faster than the vehicles "in the relevant traffic lanes" and does not exceed an overall speed of 25 mph.
+Areas where motorcyclists are explicitly not permitted to pass in this way include freeway on-ramps, roundabouts, and school zones.